symfony/symfony-docs/routing.rst

 The previous examples defined routes where the URL never changes (e.g. ``/blog``).
 However, it's common to define routes where some parts are variable.
-For example, the URL to display some blog post will probably include the title or slug (e.g. ``/blog/my-first-post`` or ``/blog/all-about-symfony``).
+For example, the URL to display some blog posts will probably include the title or slug (e.g. ``/blog/my-first-post`` or ``/blog/all-about-symfony``).

 In Symfony routes, variable parts are wrapped in ``{ ... }`` and they must have